cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 statistical tests.
 Specifically, it is often infeasible to enumerate all the mutants of a query and obtain the true success rate.
 (Think about the \\(100!\\) mutants or more!)
-Therefore, Mariposa uses random sampling to estimate the success rate, and the statistical tests do not result in enough confidence to place \\( (q, s) \\) in any of the previous three categories when the estimated success rate is close to the boundaries.
+Therefore, Mariposa uses random sampling to **estimate** the success rate.
+When the estimated success rate based on the sampled mutants is close to the boundaries, the statistical test may not result in enough confidence to place \\( (q, s)
+\\) in any of the previous three categories, yielding an inconclusive result.

 <!-- , which correspond
 respectively to the lower and upper bounds of the success